onfido/onfido-android-sdk/README.md

 - [React Native](https://github.com/onfido/onfido-sdk-react-native-sample-app)

 We don't have out-of-the-box packages for such integrations yet, but these projects show complete examples of how our Android SDK can be successfully integrated in projects targeting these frameworks.
-Any issue or question about the existing integrations should be raised on the corresponding repository and questions about further integrations should be sent to [android-sdk@onfido.com](mailto:android-sdk@onfido.com).
+Any issues or questions about the existing integrations should be raised on the corresponding repository and questions about further integrations should be sent to [android-sdk@onfido.com](mailto:android-sdk@onfido.com).

 ## Migrating

-You can find the migration guide in [MIGRATION.md](MIGRATION.md) file.
+You can find the migration guide in the [MIGRATION.md](MIGRATION.md) file.

 ## Security

-This section is dedicated to every security aspect of the SDK

 ### Certificate Pinning

-We provide integrators the ability to pin any communications between our SDK and server, through a `.withCertificatePinning()` method in our `OnfidoConfig.Builder` configuration builder.
-This method accepts as parameter an `Array<String>` with sha-1/sha-256 hashes of certificates' public keys.
+You can pin any communication between our SDK and server through the `.withCertificatePinning()` method in our `OnfidoConfig.Builder` configuration builder.
+This method accepts as a parameter an `Array<String>` with sha-1/sha-256 hashes of the certificate's public keys.

-In case you are interested in using this feature, for more information about the hashes, please reach out to us at [android-sdk@onfido.com](mailto:android-sdk@onfido.com).
+For more information about the hashes, please email [android-sdk@onfido.com](mailto:android-sdk@onfido.com).

 ## Accessibility